On the Expressive Power of Multiple Heads in CHR: Separating CHR and CHR

 However neither $(c', H)$ nor $(c', G)$ has any data sufficient answer in the original program $P$.
 This contradicts the fact that there exists an acceptable encoding of CHR$_{n,d}$ into CHR$_1$ for the class of goals ${\cal G}$, thus concluding the proof. \end{proof}

-Obviously, previous theorem implies that (under the same hypothesis) no acceptable encoding for qualified answers of CHR$_{n,d}$ into CHR$_1$ exists, since since ${\cal SA}_{P}(G) \subseteq {\cal QA}_{P}(G)$.
-The hypothesis we made on the class of goals ${\cal G}$ is rather weak, as typically heads of rules have to be used as goals.\\
+Obviously, previous theorem implies that (under the same hypothesis) no acceptable encod\-ing for qualified answers of CHR$_{n,d}$ into CHR$_1$ exists, since ${\cal SA}_{P}(G) \subseteq {\cal QA}_{P}(G)$.
+The hypothesis we made on the class of goals ${\cal G}$ is rather weak, as typically heads of rules have to be used as goals.
+From Theorem~\ref{th:general} we have immediately the following.